spaceninjaserver/SpaceNinjaServer/README.md

   - `RadioLegion2Syndicate` for The Emissary
   - `RadioLegionIntermissionSyndicate` for Intermission I
   - `RadioLegionSyndicate` for The Wolf of Saturn Six
+- `allTheFissures` can be set to `normal` or `hard` to enable all fissures either in normal or steel path, respectively.
 - `worldState.circuitGameModes` can be provided with an array of valid game modes (`Survival`, `VoidFlood`, `Excavation`, `Defense`, `Exterminate`, `Assassination`, `Alchemy`)